swizzlevixen/letterboxd/README.markdown

 # Letterboxd

+`v0.1.0a`

-`v0.1a` - **THE CODE IS CURRENTLY IN AN ALPHA STATE, AND MAY BE VERY BROKEN.**
+**THE CODE IS CURRENTLY IN AN ALPHA STATE, AND MAY BE VERY BROKEN, AND/OR WHAT IS WORKING NOW MAY BREAK IN THE FUTURE.**

 A Python 3 implementation of the [Letterboxd API v0](http://api-docs.letterboxd.com/).
-Python 3.6 is required, because this uses formatted strings.
+Python 3.6+ is required, because this uses formatted strings.

 Currently a ***WORK-IN-PROGRESS,*** focusing first on retrieving watchlists and other lists.

+Letterboxd has posted an [example ruby client](https://github.com/grantyb/letterboxd-api-example-ruby-client), but as they say in the readme there:

+> Although the Letterboxd API isn’t public yet (as at 2017-06-12), we have seeded some developers with API keys.

+If you need more information about API access, please see https://letterboxd.com/api-coming-soon/

+## API Coverage

+The library currently covers these Letterboxd API endpoints:

+#### Film

+- /film/{id}
+- /film/{id}/availability — this does not seem to return any data at this time
+- /film/{id}/me

+#### Me

+- /me

+#### Member

+- /member/{id}/watchlist

+## Contributions

+Code files should be passed through the [Black](https://github.com/ambv/black) Python code formatter before check-in.

 ## Usage